MridulS/gsoc-website-test/_faq/application-template.md

   be the first listed mentor as primary and another as secondary.
   All projects will have a primary and a secondary mentor.

-- What parts of coala do you have to work with in order to complete this project?
+- What parts of code do you have to work with in order to complete this project?
 What else are you planning on using?

 - Why are you the right person to work on this project?